robbenz/dia_plugs/soliloquy-lite/readme.txt

 = I'd like access to more features.
 How can I get them? =

 You can get access to more features, Addons and support by <a href="http://soliloquywp.com/" rel="friend" title="Soliloquy Support License">visiting the Soliloquy website and purchasing a support license</a>.
-Purchasing a support license gets you access to the full version of Soliloquy, automatic updates and support.
-Purchasing a developer support license gets you all the aforementioned plus exclusive access to Soliloquy Addons.
+Purchasing a support license gets you access to the full version of Soliloquy slider, automatic updates and support, and depending on the level of support license, you can even get exclusive access to Soliloquy Slider Addons!

+= Who should use Soliloquy Slider? =

+Soliloquy slider is perfect for photographers, designers, bloggers, and small businesses.
+Basically if you want to create a beautiful WordPress slider, then you need to use Soliloquy.

+= Do I need to have coding skills to use Soliloquy Slider? =

+Absolutely not.
+You can create and customize beautiful image and video sliders without any coding knowledge.
+We made it super easy.

 == Screenshots ==